GzimAsani/Linters-Ruby-Capstone-Project/readme.md

 # Installation:

 Start by coping the linter folder anywhere in your computer.
+You can copy the folder by writing "clone https://github.com/GzimAsani/Linters-Ruby-Capstone-Project.git".
 It is prefered to copy near the file that you want to lint(check).
 Also installing ruby either globally or in your directory is required before proceeding with linting your file.
+The next steps are explained under the Instructions section.

 # Instructions